Intermittency for the wave and heat equations with fractional noise in time: Main results

-Since $H>1/2$, $\rho_{\rm h}>\rho_{\rm w}>1$.
-Therefore, the lower bounds in Theorems \ref{wave-main} and \ref{heat-main} imply that $\gamma(2) = \infty$, which shows that the solutions to \eqref{wave} and \eqref{heat} are not weakly intermittent in the classical sense.
-However, these solutions are weakly $\rho$-intermittent (in the sense defined above) with $\rho = \rho_{\rm w}$ for the wave equation and $\rho = \rho_{\rm h}$ for the heat equation.
-If $H = 1/2$, then $\rho_{\rm w} = \rho_{\rm h} = 1$ and we recover the known results of intermittency for the heat and wave equations with white noise in time, as in \cite{FK09,CJKS}.
+The appropriate exponents $\rho$ are different in the hyperbolic and parabolic cases.
+Nevertheless, since $H>1/2$, $\rho_\mathrm{ h}>\rho_\mathrm{ w}>1$.
+Therefore, the lower bounds in Theorems \ref{wave-main} and \ref {heat-main} imply that $\gamma(2) = \infty$, which shows that the solutions to \eqref{wave} and \eqref{heat} are not weakly intermittent in the classical sense.
+However, these solutions are weakly $\rho $-intermittent (in the sense defined in Section~\ref{sec:Intro}) with $\rho= \rho_\mathrm{ w}$ for the wave equation and $\rho= \rho_\mathrm{ h}$ for the heat equation.
+The results of Theorems~\ref{wave-main} and \ref {heat-main} do not provide full $\rho$-intermittency.
+When the noise is white in time, one typically obtains full $\rho$-intermittency by proving that $\gamma(1) = 0$.
+According to Song~\cite{song12} (using the Stratonovitch integral), it appears that this may not be true in the case of the fractional noise in time.
+In this case, an alternative method is to obtain a sharp lower bound on the moments of order $p > 2$ of the solution, as in \cite{dalang-mueller09}.
+This is subject of ongoing research.

+In the case when $H = 1/2$, $\rho_\mathrm{ w} = \rho_\mathrm{ h} = 1$, and we recover some of the known results of intermittency for the heat and wave equations with white noise in time.
+For instance, intermittency for the heat equation was studied in \cite{FK09}.
+For the wave equation, full intermittency was obtained in \cite{dalang-mueller09} with the spatial covariance of case~(i).
+Some upper bounds were obtained in \cite{CJKS}.

+As mentioned before, when $H > 1/2$, $\rho_\mathrm{ h}>\rho_\mathrm{ w}>1$.
+A consequence of this is that the moments of the solution at some fixed time $t$ are typically larger in the case of the fractional noise in time compared to the white-noise case.
+This would imply that the size of the peaks would be larger in the fractional case.
+Since $H > 1/2$, the noise is positively correlated in time, which explains why peaks build up larger values.
+Indeed, the fractional noise, when large, tends to remain large for a longer period of time, which then results in a higher build-up for the random-field $u$.